ekzhu/xbrl2rdf/README.md

 	bash fuseki-server --loc /path/to/tdb/directory /corpbase

-The web query interface can now be accessed at `http://localhost:3030/sparql.tpl`.
+The web query interface can now be accessed at `http://localhost:3030/control-panel.tpl`, select `/corpbase` dataset.

 ##Query the data